Home » Best Forex Brokers in December 2024 » Best Forex Brokers in Switzerland for 2024

 • Trades publicly on the London Stock Exchange

-• Commission-free FX trading with tight spreads
+• Commission-free CFD trading with tight spreads

 • Great selection of analytical tools and educational materials